Medical Information and Documentation

 You can view all of the Immunization requirements on SC DHEC’s website-all students must have required immunizations to attend school.

 Should any student or adult lose consciousness or become unresponsive on campus or at an off campus event, our policy is to call 911 as quickly as possible, no matter what.
 Any adult member of the school community should not hesitate to call 911 under these circumstances.
-Should something truly life threatening or unknown be happening, we want to have professional care for the individual as quickly as possible.
 The Head of School or Division Head should be made aware that a call has been placed.